hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 ---
-title: "Open Source Project Accounts"
+title: "Open Source Project and Community Event Accounts"
-linkTitle: "Open Source Project Accounts"
+linkTitle: "OSS Projects and Events"
-weight: 20
+weight: 40
 ---

-This section is for anyone who is interested in creating an account specifically for an open source project.
+This section is for anyone who is interested in creating an account specifically for an open source project and/or community driven event.

-If you are a maintainer of a project, or are representing yourself this page does not apply to you.
+If you are a maintainer of a project or event organizer and are representing yourself this page does not apply to you.
+For example:

-For example, I, Kris Nóva, am a maintainer of Aurae.
+> I, Kris Nóva, am a maintainer of Aurae.

 This documentation only applies to me if I were attempting to create a 2nd account in addition to my primary personal account that would be specifically for "Aurae".

 This documentation does not apply to my personal account where I would be free to talk about Aurae as I wish.

-## Open Source Projects
+## Open Source Projects and Community Events

-We welcome open source and collaborate projects to create accounts on Hachyderm.
+We welcome open source and collaborative projects to create accounts on Hachyderm.
+We also welcome community events to create accounts on Hachyderm.

-We have a few exceptions for projects that operate in a financially biased market or projects that are extensions of, or resemble corporations.
+If your project is is an extension of, or resembles, a corporate account it is bound by the [Corporate Account](../corporate-accounts/) rules and restrictions.
+If your event is a corporate event and/or meetup, it is _also_ bound by those same rules and restrictions.

+If you are unsure if your project and/or event would be considered corporate, please reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).

 ### Understanding Open Source Projects